WHAT IS GLAUCOMA

 This increase in IOP, gradual or sudden, can compress the area behind the eye, where a bundle of nerves goes out of the eye going into the brain.
 This pressure damages the optic nerves, first the outer layer (the signal carrier for peripheral vision), then finally to the central vision providers which are the inner layers.
 Vision loss will start to happen, first, the edges will be darkened.
 It will build up in size, creating a tunnel-like effect that builds in size if left untreated.

 The purpose of treatment for glaucoma is to normalize the IOP pressure in the ocular areas before the nerve damage is untreatable.
 Those with high-risk factors (as stated previously), should be monitored carefully, and treatment should start as soon as possible.
-But sadly, there are types of glaucoma that can happen even to people with normal pressure or don’t exhibit high-risk features.
+But sadly, there are types of glaucoma that can happen even to people with normal pressure or who don’t exhibit high-risk features.
 But these are rare.

 TYPES OF GLAUCOMA AND THEIR SIGNS